 \section{Introduction}

-The $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model of cosmology is incredibly powerful at describing a wide variety of observation up to a high degree of accuracy despite the nature of its dominant components - Cold Dark Matter (CDM) and Dark Energy (DE) -- still being unknown.
-Nevertheless, in recent years, a number of intriguing discrepancies has emerged between the values of some cosmological parameter predicted within $\Lambda$CDM -- once the model is calibrated onto Planck Cosmic Microwave Background (CMB) data, Baryon Acoustic Oscillation (BAO) and luminosity distance to SuperNovae of type Ia (SNIa) -- and their direct measurements.
+The $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model of cosmology is compelling at describing a wide variety of observations up to a high degree of accuracy despite the nature of its dominant components - Cold Dark Matter (CDM) and Dark Energy (DE) -- still being unknown.
+Nevertheless, in recent years, a number of intriguing discrepancies have emerged between the values of some cosmological parameter predicted within $\Lambda$CDM -- once the model is calibrated onto Planck Cosmic Microwave Background (CMB) data, Baryon Acoustic Oscillation (BAO) and luminosity distance to SuperNovae of type Ia (SNIa) -- and their direct measurements.